Bhavyadhan26/ecommerce-backend-django/README.md

 # E-commerce Backend (Django)
 This is a basic RESTful e-commerce backend built with Django and Django REST Framework.

+✅ **Note:** This project contains only the backend logic (APIs and database models).
+🚫 No frontend (HTML/CSS/JS or React/Angular) is included.

-## Features
+## 💡 Features

-- User Signup/Login
+- 🔐 User Signup/Login (with password hashing)
-- Product Listing
+- 🛍️ Product Listing API
+- 🛒 Add to Cart with Quantity Update
-- Cart and Checkout
+- 💳 Checkout and Order Placement
-- Order Tracking (Admin View)
+- 📦 Order Tracking (visible in admin panel)
+- 🧾 Admin Interface to manage Products, Orders & Users

 ## Setup